gbif/metrics/metrics-ws/README.md

 # GBIF Metrics Web Services

-This project exposes read only web services on top of the various cubes.
+This project exposes read only web services on top of the ElasticSearch metrics.

 ## Building

 Note that any metrics.properties or logback configuration files are filtered out of the final artifact by the shade plugin, with the expectation that the metrics.properties and logback.xml will be provided in the runtime environment (typically by copying them from the gbif-configuration project).